vanesaedo/Blog--fullStack-project/client/README.md

 # React + Vite

 ## React working in Vite with HMR and some ESLint rules

 ## HTML CSS JavaScript

-Read-me completo en server/readme.md.
+Complete Read-me file will be soon at server/readme.md.

-## PROTOTIPO DE LA INTERFAZ
+## Hi-Fi Prototype

 ## Lo-fi